-3 E.g. State-based dyad 691 (Government of Uganda - UNRF II) crosses the 25 battle-related deaths threshold only in 1997.
+$^{^{3}}$ E.g. State-based dyad 691 (Government of Uganda - UNRF II) crosses the 25 battle-related deaths threshold only in 1997.
 However, this dyad had some events, but did not cross the 25 battle-related deaths in 1996 and 1998.
 In versions 1.0 and 1.1 only those events belonging to the dyad in 1997 were included.
 In this version all the events belonging to the dyad (including those in 1996 and 1998) were included.

-The dataset includes all three types of UCDP organised violence: state-based conflict, non-state conflict and one-sided violence.
-All three categories of the UCDP annual data are mutually exclusive and coded events will therefore be exclusive and non-overlapping.
+mutually exclusive and coded events will therefore be exclusive and non-overlapping.
 The data series start in 1989 and events before this calendar year are not included.

-All the inclusion criteria are identical to UCDP GED version 1.5 - 21.1
+All the inclusion criteria are identical to UCDP GED version 1.5 - 25.1.

-This version of GED corresponds with versions 23.1 of all other data in the UCDP data catalogue.
+This version of GED corresponds with versions 25.1 of all other data in the UCDP data catalogue.
 Note that the release of UCDP GED is not synchronized perfectly with the above datasets, thus data discrepancies may appear due to data revisions.